zhang-mickey/network/README.md

 a single link whose capacity is shared by various types of elastic data flows.
 <img width="300" alt="image" src="https://github.com/zhang-mickey/network/assets/145342600/0844d10f-700b-4f7f-b34a-447880f09756">

-## Kaufman-Roberts
-Kaufman-Roberts is a multi-dimensional Erlang method that you use when multiple services share a common resource pool.
-The Kaufman-Roberts functions compute the blocking probability when the total capacity of a link is composed of a different number of traffic flows or channels.
-Each flow or channel is smaller than the maximum capacity of the link.

 # Voice over IP(VoIP)
 a method and group of technologies for voice calls for the delivery of voice communication sessions over Internet Protocol (IP) networks, such as the Internet.